 During Cooking Matters at the Store tours, participants learn and practice key food shopping skills like buying fruits and vegetables on a budget, comparing unit prices, reading food labels, and identifying whole grain foods.
 Tours take approximately 90 minutes and are facilitated by a wide range of local volunteers, county extension agents, and staff of community agencies serving families in need.

-Find a Cooking Matters at the Store Program Near You
+Be a Cooking Matters at the Store Volunteer

 Bring Cooking Matters at the Store to a Supermarket Near You

 Cooking Matters at the Store is a free program; tours are free to participants and it costs nothing to become a trained facilitator.
 The Arkansas Hunger Relief Alliance partners with individuals and organizations to bring Cooking Matters at the Store to communities all across Arkansas.
 We will train facilitators to conduct tours and provide program materials and other forms of support all at no charge.
-If you or your organization would like to lead Cooking Matters at the Store tours in your community, contact Rachel Townsend, Cooking Matters director at, at email@example.com or call 501-399-9999.
+If you or your organization would like to lead Cooking Matters at the Store tours in your community, contact Sam Stadter, Cooking Matters at the Store field manager at firstname.lastname@example.org or call 501-399-9999.